Founder-led growth needs leadership architecture.

 Without deliberate leadership architecture, even the strongest businesses begin to drift.
 Growth slows.
 Energy leaks.
 Founder dependency rises.

 The solution isn’t working harder.
-It’s designing structure that fixes misalignment, keeping the business moving in one direction.
+It’s designing structure and strategy keeps the business aligned and resilient.

 Start with the